This article was written by Sam, the Educational DM, and he has given permission to use this article on the TTRPGkids site.

 In roleplaying games, some of the most amazing experiences happen when things go wrong, or the players get themselves into trouble, and anyone with pets will know how often a pet can get themselves into trouble with no help from anyone else.
 A pet can act as comic relief for your sessions, or show the curiosity that the party may lack when they “happen” to “accidentally” find that item that it would be incredibly helpful for their party to have.

-Closing and links:
+Closing thoughts on tabletop RPGs and education and links:

 Well, I hope those have been helpful.
 Do check out my Facebook page for more, and if you like this article, I may talk through some of the others.